 There is no question in my mind that the health of our bodies and the health of our planet would be greatly improved by moving towards a more plant-based diet.
 And I’m pleased that this meandering path has revealed that it is possible to be plant-based and to get all the nutrients you need, so long as you eat mindfully.

 But I also think there is perhaps some room in there for a little flexibility.
 I’m not a ‘you’re either with us or against’ kinda gal so always like to inject a bit of nuance to any situation.
+So I’m going to keep adding more plant-based eating to our diets whilst being flexible about meat and dairy when I need to.

 Until next time.
 For more information contact me.